juanpc2018/ReBirth338/README.md

 ReBirth for PC was Discontinued as Freeware in [2005](https://web.archive.org/web/20051130043931/http://www.rebirthmuseum.com/) and replaced by ReBirth for iPad  and Discontinued in [2017](https://help.reasonstudios.com/hc/en-us/articles/360002216853-ReBirth-for-iPad-has-been-discontinued)</br>
 ReBirth ReWire worked with [Reason 10](https://reverb.com/news/how-to-combine-2-daws-with-rewire) or older </br>
+but requires a large Buffer size </br>
+ReWire is similar to [Roland TR-09](https://www.roland.com/us/products/tr-09/) / [TR-08](https://www.roland.com/us/products/tr-08/) USB multi-channel audio driver. </br>

-ReBirth also works ok in Linux, but there is No ProTools for Linux, and there is No Wine ReWire to Jack Audio, like WineAsio. </br>
+ReBirth works in Linux, but there is No ProTools for Linux, and there is No Wine/ReWire to Jack Audio, like WineAsio. </br>

 PSP Audioware MasterQ 1.0.2 - 1.5.2 works with [DDMF metaplugin](https://ddmf.eu/metaplugin-chainer-vst-au-rtas-aax-wrapper/) in AAX </br>
 1.0.2 does Not have latency when FAT Mode is OFF, later versions have Fixed Latency. </br>